wet-boew/wet-boew-documentation/governance/meeting.md

 Summary of what has been discussed at meetings.

 ## Monthly meeting
+2023-03-29 (20 participants)
+* Attendees department: TBS; CRA; ESDC; NRCAN; SSC; PCO
+* General:
+    * Honorable mentions in recent releases since the last monthly meeting in WET :
+		* New provisional feature was added called Tag Filter plugin which is a good candidate to replace data table for a small set of data that is presented in a table, or in cards it allows to filter the data set needed.
+	* Honorable mentions in recent releases since the last monthly meeting in GCWEB:
+		* Report a Problem minor update, the JSON manager was added to it.
+* Projects:
+    * A major release of GCWEB is planned to be done in the next few weeks: once the coming updates happening now in addition to the new footer variant are applied properly, a GCWEB version 13 can be released.
+    * The possibility of presenting a prototype of how we should use a provisional feature such as GC Subway is still in progress it will probably be presented in an upcoming monthly meeting.
+To ensure that the departement using it is aware of the risk of a breaking change in case it is not implemented the way that it was designed for.
+    * Working on improving the page feedback tool in order to implement a new feedback pattern to eventually replace the RAP.
+Thanks to the JSON manager, the RAP is more independent and can give us more information from the client side.
+    * Accessibility project is progressing, some assessments has been published in GCWEB such as the ADD TO CALENDAR report page published recently.
+    * Instructions/Guidance on how to produce a JSON-LD and accepted conference report were released last week.
+* Registry:
+    * Reviewed DD-14: Update since the last meeting: redefined and renamed parts of the API, such as:
+      * A new dimension was added for pattern recognition.
+      * Out of scope changes were defined and activity items were added.
+* Questions/Comments:
+    * No questions or comments related to the recent or previous releases.

 2023-02-23 (19 participants)
 * Attendees department: TBS; PCO; CRA; ESDC; SSC; NRCAN
 * General: